- dexamethasone sodium phosphate

 Immune system disorders

-Suppression of the hypothalamic-pituitary-adrenal axis, development of Cushing's syndrome (typical symptoms: full-moon face, plethora, truncal obesity), hirsutism, secondary adrenocortical and pituitary insufficiency (particularly in times of stress, as trauma, surgery or illness), negative protein and calcium balance
+Menstrual irregularities and amenorrhoea, suppression of the hypothalamic-pituitary-adrenal axis, premature epiphyseal closure, development of Cushing's syndrome (typical symptoms: full-moon face, plethora, truncal obesity), hirsutism, secondary adrenocortical and pituitary insufficiency (particularly in times of stress, as trauma, surgery or illness).
+Negative protein and calcium balance.

 Metabolism and nutrition disorders

-Weight gain, increased appetite, sodium and water retention, potassium loss (caution: rhythm disorders), hypokalaemic alkalosis, increased calcium excretion, manifestation of latent diabetes mellitus, impaired carbohydrate tolerance with increased dose requirements of antidiabetic therapy, hypercholesterolemia, hypertriglyceridaemia
+Sodium and water retention, potassium loss (caution: rhythm disorders), hypokalaemic alkalosis, increased calcium excretion.
+Increased appetite. manifestation of latent diabetes mellitusImpaired carbohydrate tolerance with increased requirement forantidiabetic therapy.hypercholesterolemia, hypertriglyceridaemia

 Psychological dependence, depression, insomnia, aggravation of schizophrenia and psychic disturbances ranging from euphoria to frank psychotic manifestations.